VinSevilla/challenge-projects/organism-simulator/README.md

 - **Creating Multiple Organisms:** Learned to use loops and conditionals to populate an array with multiple instances of organisms that meet certain criteria (e.g., having a 60% or more survival rate).

-License
+## License

 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.